malnick/cryptorious/README.md

-    delete      Remove an entry from the cryptorious vault decrypt     Decrypt a value in the vault `VALUE` encrypt     Encrypt a value for the vault `VALUE` generate    Generate a RSA keys or a secure password.
+    delete      Remove an entry from the cryptorious vault decrypt     Decrypt a value in the vault `VALUE` encrypt     Encrypt a value for the vault `VALUE`

 GLOBAL OPTIONS:
    --vault-path, --vp "/Users/malnick/.cryptorious/vault.yaml"  Path to vault.yaml.